50 Years Of Manufacturing & Delivering The Highest-Quality Limestone & Black Basalt. Sourced & Hand-Picked From The Middle East.

 Table of Contents

 Limestone is a remarkable natural stone that has shaped landscapes, buildings, and even history itself.
 Its geological story is one of ancient oceans, tiny marine creatures, and millions of years of transformation.
-At Citadel Stone, we’re passionate about this versatile material, and in this in-depth blog post, we’ll uncover what makes limestone so special—from its formation to its standout properties.
+At Citadel Stone—your stone wholesaler committed to sustainability and quality, we’re passionate about this versatile material, and in this in-depth blog post, we’ll uncover what makes limestone so special—from its formation to its standout properties.
 Whether you’re a homeowner choosing stone for your next project or simply curious about the world beneath your feet, this guide will reveal why limestone is truly unique.

 This article dives into the geology of limestone, its different types, and the qualities that make it a favorite in architecture, design, and beyond.
 Expect practical tips, engaging facts, and a fresh perspective on this timeless stone—all tailored for you by the team at Citadel Stone.